coffellas-cto/GDUnixSocket/README.md

 ```

 ###5.
 Reading
-You can explicitly call `readWithError:` or `readWithCompletion:` on both your client and server object in order to read a incoming data.
+You can explicitly call `readWithError:` or `readWithCompletion:` on both your client and server object in order to read incoming data.

 You generally don't have to do so for servers and for a client which was connected with `autoRead` flag set.
 You rather set delegate objects and receive data when the corresponding methods are called.
 See **6** for the list of methods supported by delegates.